PRG and The Forum Group Partner to Form First Global Minority-Owned Production Solutions Company

 Industry changing partnership will provide increased access and opportunities for minority talent pool

-LAS VEGAS , April 26, 2022 /PRNewswire/ -- Production Resource Group, L.L.C.
+LAS VEGAS, April 27, 2022 /PRNewswire/ -- Production Resource Group, L.L.C.
 (PRG), the world's leading provider of production solutions for entertainment and live events, today announced the launch of PRG Forum, a partnership designed to provide career pathways to production professionals from under-represented and minority communities.

 A unique partnership between PRG and The Forum Group, L.L.C., a diversified global enterprise that includes operations across sports, entertainment and production, has led to the creation of PRG Forum as a global, minority-owned production solutions company.
 To this partnership, PRG brings cutting-edge solutions for artists and technicians to realize their creativity in live events, while The Forum Group offers a diverse pool of talent looking for greater opportunity in the production industry.

-This first-of-its-kind partnership in the entertainment production industry is the result of an ongoing working relationship producing concerts and live events for talent such as Kevin Hart, Nikki Minaj, Ricky Martin/Enrique Iglesias, and TD Jakes (MegaFest Dallas).
+This first-of-its-kind partnership in the entertainment production industry is the result of an ongoing working relationship producing concerts and live events for talent such as Kevin Hart, Nicki Minaj, Ricky Martin/Enrique Iglesias and TD Jakes (MegaFest Dallas).

 "As an African-American business leader, my objective is to elevate communities while doing good business," states Kevin Columbus, Founder & CEO, The Forum Group.
 "One of our guiding principles at PRG Forum is to ensure that respect and inclusion function as cornerstones of our culture.
 With minority presence on the production side of the entertainment industry being woeful, PRG Forum has the specific intentions of changing and improving the existing landscape."